shrayash25/shrayash25/README.md

 - 📚 I'm a Fresher at Birla Institute of Technology and Science, Pilani, enrolled in Electrical and Electronics Engineering
 - 🔭 I’m currently working on a couple of Web Development Projects, a Finance Management App and Convolutional Neural Network Projects
-- 👯 I’m looking to collaborate on Web Development Projects, App Development Projects and Machine Lerning Based Projects
+- 👯 I’m looking to collaborate on Web Development Projects, App Development Projects and Machine Learning Based Projects